Training Deep Networks from Zero to Hero: avoiding pitfalls and going beyond: How to start and common issues

 $\square$ \textit{2.
 Input data is normalized accordingly}.
 DNNs do not work well with arbitrary ranges of numerical values.
 Common choices are 0-1 scaling (by computing and storing minimum and maximum values), or z-score standardization (by computing and storing mean and standard deviation).
 For example, in Figure~\ref{fig:introLoss}(a-b) we compared loss and accuracy curves using normalized and non-normalized versions of the training set.

 $\square$ \textit{3.
 Data has quality (data-centric AI)}.
 After a decade of model frenzy, there has been a resurgence of concerns around data, that should be defined consistently, cover all important cases and be sized appropriately.
 Most datasets (even benchmark) have some wrong labels that hamper design of the model.
 In such case, recent work showed models with lower capacity (stronger bias) may be more resilient~\cite{northcutt2021pervasive}.
+Also there are datasets (in particular when built from different sources such as for Covid-19 detection in images) containing a significant amount of duplicates that should be removed.

 $\square$ \textit{4.
 Both loss function and evaluation metrics makes sense}.\\ --- loss and evaluation must be adequate to the task and to the terms involved in its computation, e.g. in a multi-class classification task make sure you are comparing probabilities (vectors with unity sum).
 For regression tasks, error functions (such as mean squared error) are adequate, and for object detection the intersection over union (IoU)~\cite{rezatofighi2019generalized} is to be considered.
 Note the loss function must be differentiable, i.e., have a derivative!
 Metrics such as accuracy, area under the curve (AUC), Jaccard and cosine distances have particular interpretations and it is paramount to understand their meaning for the task you want to learn before using it;\\ --- check if the loss values are reasonable from the first to the last iteration, inspecting for issues such as overflow, e.g. the cross-entropy for 10 classes of a random classification result ($1/10$) should be no more than, approximately, $-\ln(0.1)=2.30$.
 Also, be sure your target (labels, range of values) matches what the network layer and its activation function outputs.
 For example, a sigmoid activation outputs values in the range $0-1$ for every neuron, while the softmax function outputs values so that the sum of all neurons is $1$.
 See Figure~\ref{fig:introLoss}(c) for the effects of using categorical vs binary cross entropy in a binary classification network in which the last layer contained only one neuron with sigmoid activation;\\ --- Plot the loss curve for the training and validation (whenever possible) loss values along iterations (or epochs).
 Loss value along iterations should decrease (fairly) smoothly and converge to near zero.
 If not, of when the training and validation curves are too different, investigate optimization details or rethink adequacy of the chosen model for the task.